Everyone’s Talking About Grace VanderWaal’s Androgynous Spin on the Power Suit at the Billboard Music Awards

 Now that’s how you rock a power suit.

 Ever the cool girl, Grace VanderWaal opted for an androgynous spin on the power suit.
-Styled by Elkin, the singer-songwriter wore a pinstripe blazer over a pristine white collared shirt, which she tucked into matching pinstripe trousers that fell just above the ankle.
+Styled by Elkin, the singer-songwriter wore a pinstripe blazer from Hugo Boss’ Boss womenswear collection over a pristine white collared shirt, which she tucked into matching pinstripe trousers that fell just above the ankle.

 The cut allowed VanderWaal to show off a pair of sparkly embellished socks with metallic peep-toe platform sandals.
 She completed the look with a tie that was loosely draped around her neck.